Tips for Traders

 You MUST have a trading plan you wouldn't start any other business without a plan why would trading be any different.
 Make a plan and stick to it.

 Do not allow your emotions to influence how you trade, You have a plan and stick to it.
 If you have let your emotions make you deviate from your plan then maybe its time to close the trade.

 Again having a plan is key and having stop losses will help you control your action when things go wrong.
 All traders suffer losses but once you hit your stop loss it is hit, never chase it.

 Not taking your profit

-As the saying goes "cut your losses and let your winners run" but this is a dangerous game, If sometime the market gives indication that you should close out before your stop loss this can be a good idea.
-On the other hand if you are in good profit letting a winning trader "run" could end up putting you on the wrong side. "cut your losses and take you pips".
+As the saying goes "cut your losses and let your winners run" but this is a dangerous game, If sometimes the market gives an indication that you should close out before your stop loss this can be a good idea.
+On the other hand, if you are in good profit letting a winning trader "run" could end up putting you on the wrong side. "cut your losses and take your pips".